Dynamics of Tachyonic Dark Matter: CONCLUSIONS

 It is possible to construct straightforward Einsteinian dynamics and thermodynamics for tachyons.
 Tachyons subject to electromagnetic forces behave exactly as expected, although the existence of charged tachyons may raise several conundra.
 Kinetic theory for a gas of ``dark'' tachyons implies an equation of state similar in form to that for a gas of bradyons, save that the invariant-mass density term appears with positive rather than negative sign, corresponding to much greater pressure in a tachyon gas than in a bradyon gas of the same energy density and temperature.

 For a constituent of a Friedmann-Roberston-Walker spacetime, the tachyonic equation of state implies a density which varies with scale factor in a manner similar to that of a bradyon gas, but again with invariant-mass density contributions of the opposite sign.
 As a dominant source in such a spacetime, this density can give rise to cosmic evolution similar---but not identical---to that in models containing ordinary bradyonic matter and radiation.
-An open (hyperbolic) tachyon-dominated model can even evolve with decelerating, then accelerating expansion, similar---but not identical---to that of the ``standard model'' containing bradyonic matter, radiation, and ``dark energy.''
-Whether a tachyon-dominated cosmological model is competitive with the standard model depends on whether detailed features of the tachyonic model can be matched to the extensive array of astronomical observations on cosmological scales.
-Such a project is the subject of another paper.~\cite{mart2019}
+An open (hyperbolic) tachyon-dominated model can even evolve with decelerating, then accelerating expansion, similar---but not( identical---to that of the ``standard model'' containing bradyonic matter, radiation, and ``dark energy.''
+Whether a tachyon-dominated cosmological model is competitive with the standard model depends on whether detailed features of the tachyonic model can be matched to the extensive array of astronomical observations on cosmological scales, including supernova distances, the cosmic microwave background, and large-scale structure.
+Such a project is the subject of several ongoing works~\cite{mart2019}, \cite{kram2022}, \cite{gopr2022}.

 As noted, the evolution of a tachyon-dominated model can be similar but not identical to that of the standard model: The latter continues to accelerate exponentially in time, while the former asymptotically approaches expansion at a constant rate.
 This difference might even affect the dynamics of elementary-particle fields~\cite{redm1999}, making it possible to test the two models via experiments at the scale of such particles.